CLT-groups with cyclic or abelian subgroups: CCLT Groups

-Recall that a group $G$ is a {\em metacyclic} if $G$ contains a cyclic normal subgroup $H$ such that $G/H$ is cyclic.
-Every cyclic group is metacyclic.
-Let $G$ be a CCLT group of order $n$, $p$ is the smallest prime dividing $n$ and $H$ be a cyclic subgroup of order $\frac{n}{p}.$ Then it is clear that $H$ is normal in $G$ and $G/H$ is cyclic.
-Hence the following result. \begin{pro} Every CCLT group is metacyclic hence supersolvable. \end{pro} An interesting observation is that most of the CCLT groups have a property that all its proper subgroups are cyclic.
-It is not true in general as groups of prime power order provides a counterexample.
-In particular, if $n\ge 3$ then the group $C_p\times C_p^{n-1}$ is a CCLT group of order $p^n$ and its subgroups $C_{p^{n-1}}$ and $C_p\times C_{p^{n-2}}$ of order $p^{n-1}$ are not isomorphic.
-In the literature non-cyclic groups all of whose proper subgroups are cyclic are known as minimal non-cyclic groups.
-These groups are completely characterized by Theorem $2.1$ of \cite{tuarnuauceanu2015cyclicity}. \begin{theorem} Let $G$ be a CCLT group of order $n=p_1^{a_1}\cdot p_2^{a_2}\cdots p_k^{a_k},$ where $k\ge 2.$ Then every Sylow $p$-subgroup of $G,$ where $p\in \{p_1,p_2,\ldots,p_k\}$ is cyclic. \end{theorem} \begin{proof} Let $G$ be a CCLT group of order $n=p_1^{a_1}\cdot p_2^{a_2}\cdots p_k^{a_k},$ where $k\ge 2$ and $H_i$ be a cyclic Sylow $p_i$-subgroup of $G.$ Then from Sylow's theorem, every Sylow $p_i$-subgroup of $G$ is conjugate to $H_i.$ Hence all Sylow $p$-subgroups of $G$ are cyclic. \end{proof} In the literature, the groups satisfying the property of hypothesis of Theorem~\ref{thm:sylow} are called {\em $Z$-groups} and it is known that $Z$-groups are metacyclic.
-For examples of $Z$-groups (see~\cite{gn}).
-Dihedral group $D_{15}$ is an example of $Z$-group but not a CCLT group.
-Hence if we exclude groups of prime power order, then we have
+\begin{pro} Every CCLT group is metacyclic and hence supersolvable. \end{pro} \begin{proof} Let $G$ be a CCLT group of order $n$, and $p$ be the smallest prime divisor of $n$.
+Then by definition, $G$ contains a cyclic subgroup $H$ of order ${n}/{p}$.
+Since the subgroup of the smallest prime index of a group is normal, then $H$ is normal in $G$.
+Also, $G/H$ is cyclic.
+Therefore, $G$ is metacyclic.
+By \cite[Theorem~1.2]{bray1982between}, every metacyclic group is supersolvable.
+Thus, every CCLT group is also supersolvable. \end{proof} Here, an interesting observation is that most of the non-cyclic CCLT groups are minimal non-cyclic.
+It is not true in general as the group $C_p\times C_{p^{n-1}}$ is a CCLT group of order $p^n$, its subgroup $C_p\times C_{p^{n-2}}$ of order $p^{n-1}$ is not cyclic.
+Next, we prove that a CCLT group which is neither abelian nor a non-abelian $p$-group is minimal non-cyclic.
+To prove this, we first prove the following Lemma and Theorem~\ref{thm:Zgroup}. \begin{lemma} Every Sylow $p$-subgroup of a CCLT group that is not a $p$-group is cyclic. \end{lemma} \begin{proof} The proof is immediate by using the Sylow theorem and the definition of the CCLT group. \end{proof} In the literature, the groups satisfying the hypothesis of Lemma~\ref{thm:sylow} are called {\em $Z$-groups}.
+For more examples of $Z$-groups, we refer \cite{gn}.
+Also every $Z$-group is metacyclic by \cite[Theorem~9.4.3]{hall2018theory}.
+Dihedral group $D_{15}$ is an example of $Z$-group, which is not a CCLT group.
+Therefore, the class of CCLT groups except $p$-groups is properly contained in the class of $Z$-groups.
+Hence, if we exclude groups of prime power order, then the class of CCLT groups has the following relationship with the other known classes of groups.

-\begin{theorem} Any two subgroups of same order of a $Z$-group are isomorphic. \end{theorem} \begin{proof} Let $G$ be a $Z$-group of order $mn.$ Then from Theorem~11 of Chapter~V of \cite{hans} we have
+\begin{theorem} Any two subgroups of the same order in a $Z$-group are isomorphic.
+Moreover, every proper subgroup of a CCLT group that is not a $p$-group is cyclic. \end{theorem} \begin{proof} Let $G$ be a $Z$-group of order $mn$.
+Then by using the Theorem~$11$ of Chapter~$5$ \cite{hans}, $G$ has the following presentation: